-- C) Notwithstanding subsection (1)(4)(A) above, in the event that a sample is accidentally lost or conditions occur in which one of the test runs must be discontinued because of forced shutdown, failure of an irreplaceable portion of the sample train, extreme meteorological conditions, malfunction, or other dissimilar or non-representative circumstances, upon the owner's or operator's documentation of the existence of any of the circumstances set forth in this subsection (1)(4)(C) and verification by the Illinois EPA, Manager of the Bureau of Air's Compliance Section, or his designee, that the conditions existed, compliance may be determined by using the arithmetic average of the test results of all remaining valid test runs; however, a minimum of two valid test runs is required to determine compliance; - 5) Each test for lead emissions must be conducted during conditions representative of maximum lead emissions; and - 6) If an owner or operator of a lead emission unit does not meet the criteria for averaging of subsection (l)(4) above, then each individual valid test run must meet the applicable limitation in order to demonstrate compliance. - m) The owner or operator of any lead emission unit for which emissions are vented from an uncontrolled stack to the atmosphere must test such emissions in accordance with the requirements of this Section or calculate such emissions by means of collecting area time-weighted average lead samples and analyzing such samples through the use of OSHA Method 1006.
-If an owner or operator of a lead emission unit subject to this part elects to calculate lead emissions from an uncontrolled stack, such calculations must be completed at least once every five years.
+- C) Notwithstanding subsection (l)(4)(A) above, in the event that a sample is accidentally lost or conditions occur in which one of the test runs must be discontinued because of forced shutdown, failure of an irreplaceable portion of the sample train, extreme meteorological conditions, malfunction, or other dissimilar or non-representative circumstances, upon the owner2's or operator2's documentation of the existence of any of the circumstances set forth in this subsection (l)(4)(C) and verification by the Illinois-EPA;Section Manager of the Bureau of Air's Compliance Section, or his designee, that the conditions existed, compliance may be determined by using the arithmetic average of the test results of all remaining valid test runs; however, a minimum of two2 valid test runs is required to determine compliance; - 5) Each test for lead emissions must be conducted during conditions representative of maximum lead emissions; and - 6) If an owner or operator of a lead emission unit does not meet the criteria for averaging of subsection (l)(4)-above, then each individual valid test run must meet the applicable limitation in order to demonstrate compliance. - m) The owner or operator of any lead emission unit for which emissions are vented from an uncontrolled stack to the atmosphere must test suchthose emissions in accordance with the requirements of this Section or calculate suchthe emissions by means of collecting area time-weighted average lead samples and analyzing suchthose samples through the use of OSHA Method 1006.
+If an owner or operator of a lead emission unit subject to this partPart elects to calculate lead emissions from an uncontrolled stack, suchthe calculations must be completed at least once every five5 years.